Chocolate Whoopie Pies

 Most homemade cookies, donuts, etc. will dry out after a few days.
 But if you freeze them in airtight containers until you're about ready to eat them, they stay fresh.

 The same is true for whoopie pies.
 They are delightfully soft and fluffy for the first couple of days (three is a stretch).
-So I freeze any chocolate whoopies that we won't eat within two days.
+So I freeze any homemade whoopie pies that we won't eat within two days.

-Individually wrap the chocolate whoopie pies in plastic wrap, then place them in an airtight container and put them in the freezer.
-Remove them from the freezer at least a half-hour to an hour before serving, and they'll taste the same as the day you made them.
+Individually wrap the chocolate whoopie pies, place them in an airtight container, and put them in the freezer.
+Remove them from the freezer at least a half-hour to an hour before serving (or eat them frozen), and they'll taste the same as the day you made them.

 They should be good in the freezer for up to a couple of months, as long as you make sure they are airtight.